2D Shapes and PerimeterUsing Attributes of 2D Shapes to Find Perimeter

 (1) Students use concrete object (like paperclips) to build the boundary

-(2) Students find the distance around the shape by counting the intervals or adding the number of units on each side.
+(2) Students find the distance around the shape by counting the

 (3) Students use the geometric attributes of shapes to find perimeter more efficiently (by recognizing sides that are the same length and using multiplication).